Home Compare IDR.MC vs SNPS

 Indra Sistemas vs Synopsys: Which Stock Looks Stronger in 2026?

-Indra Sistemas, holds the cleaner structural position, with the lead spread across profitability and growth.
+Indra Sistemas, holds the cleaner structural position, with the lead spread across growth and profitability.
 Synopsys does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Indra Sistemas, is in better shape — its trend is intact while Synopsys's trend has broken down.
 That puts structure and market broadly in agreement — Indra Sistemas,'s lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (IDR.MC: STOXX 600, SNPS: Russell 1000).

-The clearest separation starts in profitability, but growth adds another real layer to the result.
-The overall score gap is 30 points in favour of Indra Sistemas, S.A..
+This is not just a one-metric split: both growth and profitability materially support the lead.
+The overall score gap is 34 points in favour of Indra Sistemas, S.A..

 Trajectory Similarity